TJR (DJ)

 Thomas Joseph Rozdilsky (born March 15, 1983), better known as TJR, is an American DJ and music producer.

 Background

 Thomas Joseph Rozdilsky was born in Danbury, Connecticut.
-Hesitating between a golfing career or music, TJR decided to become a DJ in 2004 after attending multiple acid house concerts.
+Hesitating between a golfing career or music, TJR decided to become a DJ in 2004 after attending multiple raves.
 TJR has built a catalogue of original tracks and remixes since arriving on the scene in 2008.
 He is known for the hits "Ode to Oi" and the certified platinum "Don't Stop the Party" with Pitbull.